Tax Classes in Germany: How Expats Can Save Money

 • Tax relief through an additional allowance for single parents

-• Only applies if at least one child is living in the household who is entitled to child benefit
+• Applies only if at least one child lives in the household and is eligible for child benefit

 Tax class III